VA Rating Reductions & "Poking the Bear"

 Smart Strategies: When and How to File

-The goal isn't to avoid filing — it's to file with your eyes open.
+The goal isn't to avoid filing.
+It's to file with your eyes open.

 Before You File for an Increase